Ionian Islands Greece- Island Hopping, Routes, Itineraries & Beaches

 Byzantine Fortress On Corfu

-Since Lefkada is the Ionian Island located in the middle of the Ionian Sea, it is a good idea to combine a visit to Lefkada with Zakynthos, Ithaca, and Kefalonia.
-As an alternative, it is possible to visit Lefkada and Corfu, Paxos and Antipaxos.
+Since Lefkada is the Ionian Islands located in the middle of the Ionian Sea, it is a good idea to combine a visit to Lefkada with Zakynthos, Ithaca, and Kefalonia.
+As an alternative, it is possible to visit Lefkada and Corfu, Paxos, and Antipaxos.

-Islands In Ionian Sea & How To Get To Them
+Islands In the Ionian Sea & How To Get To Them

 The islands of Corfu, Zakynthos, and Kefalonia have airports, so you can directly fly to any of them and then board a ferry boat to keep moving in the area.

-The road trip is about 3 hours, and you need to also keep in mind that from Patras to Corfu, you need at least 5 hours by boat.
+The road trip is about 3 hours, and you must remember that from Patras to Corfu, you need at least 5 hours by boat.

-So tell us, which of these islands in the Ionian sea will you sail to first?
+So tell us, which islands in the Ionian Sea will you sail to first?

 Leave a Reply